Definition of Dynamic Character

 Some characters discover mistakes in their points of view, and others discover important aspects of their own personalities, such as Neville Longbottom did in Harry Potter and the Sorcerer’s Stone.
 All of these changes make a character dynamic, but they are implied changes, not stated outright.

 Difference between Dynamic and Round Character

-Harry from Harry Potter and the Chamber of Secrets
+Example #1: Harry, Harry Potter and the Chamber of Secrets (By J. K. Rowling)

-Jack from Lord of the Flies by William Golding
+Example #3: Jack, Lord of the Flies (by William Golding)

-There are four dynamic characters Jack, Ralph, Simon and Piggy in this novel.
-However, Jack is prominent among them, who is an important dynamic character, as he goes through a lot of changes during the course of the novel.
-On the island, he encounters life-changing experiences that develop and change him forever.
+There are four dynamic characters in this novel: Jack, Ralph, Simon, and Piggy.
+Jack is the most prominent among them – an important dynamic character who goes through a lot of changes during the course of the novel.
+On the island, Jack encounters life-changing experiences that develop and change the character forever.
 He has never thought that he would live the way he lives on the island.
-His authoritative figure, violence and instinctual behavior make him a dynamic character.
+His authoritative nature, violence, and instinctual behavior make him a dynamic character.

-Sydney Carton from A Tale of Two Cities by Charles Dickens
+Example #4: Sydney Carton, A Tale of Two Cities (by Charles Dickens)

 A dynamic character plays an important role in a narrative.
-Often it is the main character of the story.
-It helps to build a compelling and convincing story around it.
-By going through an important transition, having a coming-of-the-age experience, pulling through trials, gaining maturity and feeling a change of the heart, developing likable qualities, a dynamic character shows a his full transformation.
+Often it is the main character of the story, which helps to build a compelling and convincing story.
+By going through an important transition, having a coming-of-age experience, pulling through trials, gaining maturity, feeling a change of the heart, and developing likable qualities, a dynamic character shows he has made a full transformation.
 All these changes bring a flavor to the story line and an element of surprise to the readers.